Alpine Loop Fall Bride and Groom Session

 By Utah Wedding Photographers James Erick Photography Utah

-The American Fork Fall Bride and Groom session with Larissa & Tyler was beautiful!
+The Alpine Loop Fall Bride and Groom session with Larissa & Tyler was beautiful!
 The fall colors in the narrow rocky canyon were amazing and the weather was perfect for this shoot.

 I met "Tyler" (for some reason I thought his name was Skyler and called him that during the shoot until I later saw my error on the contract) for the first time in a gas station parking lot at the entrance to American Fork Canyon where I followed him up to a spot they had picked out for their Bride & Groom Shoot.
 It was about a 30 minute drive from the entrance to the canyon, winding through the beautiful fall colored trees and large pines.
 At some places, the road was so narrow I had to pull my Dodge Ram truck off the road to let opposing traffic squeeze by.
 But when we arrived at our destination, I could see why they chose that spot to do the American Fork Fall Bride and Groom session.